-The town operates and maintains a water treatment facility that has a capacity of 2.8 million gallons and over 90 miles of sewer line.
-The wastewater fee collected on the Town of Windsor Utility bill collectively provides for the operation and maintenance of the Town of Windsor’s wastewater service.
+The town operates and maintains a wastewater treatment facility that has a capacity of 2.8 million gallons and maintains over 90 miles of sewer line.
+The sewer/wastewater fee collected on the Town of Windsor Utility bill collectively provides for the operation and maintenance of the Town of Windsor’s wastewater service.

 By improving public awareness of wastewater treatment, the Town of Windsor can better protect the infrastructure that provides the wastewater service, which, in part, may save taxpayer dollars.
 Residents and business owners are responsible for the sewer line extending from their property, so there should be a personal vested interest in maintaining the system as well.

 Don't Flush It.
 Trash It.

 Most things are not made to be flushed, even if it says it can be.
 Flushing the wrong materials down the toilet can end up causing serious sewer blockages which cause interruptions to service and expensive damage to wastewater pipes and equipment.
 Items that should never be flushed are: feminine hygiene products, wipes (even those labeled flushable), condoms, trash, cigarette butts, disposable diapers, pet waste/cat litter, paper towels, cotton swabs, and unused/expired medications.

 Holiday Cooking Reminder